Tarnished plant bug (Lygus bugs)

 Control weeds along roadways, ditches, and field borders to help

 prevent spring buildup of lygus bugs.
-Overwintered lygus bugs lay eggs
+Overwintered lygus bugs lay

 in weeds

 in January and they hatch in March.
-Weed control should be carried out
+Weed control should be carried

 in March and early April while lygus are still nymphs.
-Once adults are
+Once adults

-present on weeds, they will migrate into strawberries when the weeds
+present on weeds, they will migrate into strawberries when the

 are removed.
 To avoid adult migration in spring, mow or disc under